laravel/lumen-docs/providers.md

 <a name="basic-provider-example"></a>
 ## Basic Provider Example

 All service providers extend the `Illuminate\Support\ServiceProvider` class.
 This abstract class requires that you define at least one method on your provider: `register`.
-Within the `register` method, you should **only bind things into the [service container](/docs/master/container)**.
-You should never attempt to register any event listeners, routes, or any other piece of functionality within the `register` method.

 ### The Register Method